Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![GitHub-Codespaces](../../media/github-codespaces.png)

+1. If the Codespace does not open in your Visual Studio Code, then navigate to your GitHub repository, click on **Code**, click on the **ellipsis** button for your current codespace and then click on **Open in Visual Studio Code**.

 1. You will encounter a pop-up prompt.
 Click **Open** to proceed.
 Subsequently, another pop-up window will appear within Visual Studio Code (VS Code), where you should once again select **Install and Open** to continue.

    ![](../../media/open.png)